-All UK and Community trademarks are published for opposition purposes.
+All UK and European trademarks are published for opposition purposes.
 This allows third parties to attempt to prevent the registration of the trademark, normally on grounds that they own earlier conflicting trademark rights.

-The trademark opposition system is particularly important because neither the UKIPO nor OHIM reject trademarks on the basis of earlier rights – instead it is up to the owners of such rights to file formal opposition proceedings.
-In the UK there is a two-month period from publication of a trademark within which any third party can;
+The trademark opposition system is particularly important because neither the UKIPO nor the EUIPO reject trademarks on the basis of earlier rights – instead it is up to the owners of such rights to file formal opposition proceedings.
+In the UK there is a two-month period from publication of a trademark within which any third party can either;

 i) apply to extend the opposition period by a month by filing a notice of ‘threatened opposition’; or

 ii) file a formal opposition against the trademark.

 For European trademarks there is just a three-month period for any party to file an opposition.